michmattera/newline-alebrije/README.md

 <dl>
     <dt><a href="index.html" target="_blank" alt="Newline Alebrije Home Page">Home Page</a></dt>
     <dd>
-    The content of this page are text and images , representing in summary the different sections that will be described in the next pages.
-You have different section and links to go to the right page based on the information you will like to acquire.
+    The content of this page are images and text.
+In summary links to go to different pages, to bring the user to fill out the form in the form.page or t know more about the company, it has a few reviews from previous company to get straight away the trust of the user.
     <br />
     The homepage is divided in <strong>8</strong> different sections:
       <ol>